 I ended Day 15 with a conundrum; my rain jacket had gone rogue.
-I combed the hut accommodation and the surrounding paddocks for signs of a crumpled heap of water-repellant fabric, but my search was in vain.
-While there had been little rain on the trail so far, the 4-day forecast looked threatening.
-I had to find a replacement urgently or risk developing hyperthermia in the unruly weather.
-I hoped a town by the name of Melrose, the oldest settlement in the Flinders Ranges, would come to my rescue.
-But first, I had to scale the aptly-named Mount Remarkable.
+I combed Gray’s Hut and the surrounding paddocks for signs of a crumpled heap of water-repellant fabric, but my search was in vain.
+While there had been little rain on the trail so far, the 4-day forecast looked ominous.
+I had to find a replacement urgently, or risk developing hyperthermia in the upcoming unruly weather.
+I hoped Melrose, the oldest settlement in the Flinders Ranges, would come to my rescue on Day 16; first, I had to scale the appropriately-named Mount Remarkable.

-Other than a sharp, sweaty ascent in the first hour of the morning, the remainder of Day 16 was pleasantly downhill.
-A cloudless blue sky and a gentle, soothing breeze assisted my circumnavigation of the towering mountain.
-As concerned as I was about my wardrobe predicament, my mind was fixated on the astonishing sky-high scenery.
+Other than a sharp, sweaty ascent over the first hour of the morning, the remainder of the day tilted pleasantly downhill.
+A cloudless blue sky and a gentle soothing breeze further aided my circumnavigation of the lofty peak.
+So, as concerned as I was for my missing jacket, my mind remained fixated on the astonishing sky-high scenery.

 Mount Remarkable lies within the area of the Nukunu Aboriginal Tribe.
 The Nukunu name for the mountain was Wangyarra – ’arra’ meaning running water.

-This stretch through the Mount Remarkable National Park also incorporated the most diverse range of wildlife since I began the adventure at the Parachilna Gorge Trailhead.
+The scenic stretch through Mount Remarkable National Park included the most diverse range of wildlife I’d seen on the Heysen Trail.
 Grey kangaroos, echidnas, emus, blue-tongued lizards, an enormous variety of birdlife and a smattering of grazing sheep were all out enjoying the sunny winter’s day.

 My head had cleared and my troubles had eased.
 The only challenge I faced was the unpredictable rocky terrain that shifted beneath my boots.
 But boy, the cascading scree formations created a unique viewing platform.